Noctis Lucis Caelum

-Noctis was created and co-designed by Tetsuya Nomura, and his design was later revised by Yusuke Naora.
+Noctis was created and co-designed by Tetsuya Nomura, with later revisions by Yusuke Naora.
 Nomura created Noctis as a type of protagonist that had not before been used in a leading role in the Final Fantasy series, focusing on realism.
 Hiromu Takahara, lead designer for Japanese fashion house Roen, designed Noctis' clothes to be asymmetric, mirroring the fashion house's trademark style, and indicative of the game's themes and atmosphere.
 Before his design was finalized, Noctis was given a story-inspired, temporary outfit that was used in early trailers.

 Since being revealed, Noctis's appearance has been compared with those of other asocial characters in the series.
 Journalists have positively received Noctis, many of whom noted his growth during the story and contrasted him with other Final Fantasy protagonists.
-His appearances in the expanded media of Final Fantasy XV and other games have prompted multiple types of responses.
+His appearances in the expanded media of Final Fantasy XV and other games have prompted various responses.